 The CCS allows for credits to be generated on public lands or other lands already under permanent conservation restrictions (e.g., existing conservation easements) for mitigation purposes if the proposed Credit Project would add additional benefit above and beyond what would be achieved under the existing land designation or planned and funded conservation actions.
-Credit Projects on public land can meet additionality requirements of the CCS if the Credit Project Proponent can demonstrate that verifiable benefit using the HQT can be attained by the Credit Project.
-Credits will be determined based on the measurable GRSG habitat uplift achieved, as opposed to for preservation of the project area.
+Credit Projects on public land can meet additionality requirements of the CCS if the Credit Project Proponent can demonstrate that verifiable benefit, determined using through the HQT, can be attained by the Credit Project.
+Credits will be determined based on the measurable GRSG habitat uplift functional increase achieved, or treatment actions completed, as opposed to for preservation stewardship of the project area.
+See Appendix 1.
+Glossary for definitions of additionality and public lands.